Rescue crews airlift hundreds stranded after Hawaii storm

 HONOLULU – Hundreds of people have been airlifted out of dangerous floodwaters on the Hawaiian island of Kauai, but authorities said Tuesday that others are still stranded at evacuation centers.

 The U.S. Army, National Guard, and the county airlifted more than 220 people Monday and are going back for more evacuations, local emergency management officials said.
-Thirteen people were still stuck at a shelter in Kilauea, a small town on the northeastern shore, said Coralie Matayoshi with the American Red Cross of Hawaii.
+Thirteen people were still stuck at a shelter in Kilauea, a small town on the northeastern shore, said Coralie Matayoshi, CEO of the American Red Cross of Hawaii.

 "We'll be starting to do damage assessment in Kauai for the first time today, because the weather was bad and the roads were blocked.
 We couldn't do it before," Matayoshi said.